A Midsummer Night's Dream

 Hermia hears her fate, Hermia and Lysander escape to the woods, and Demetrius denies Helena his love and pursues Hermia instead.

-Hermia's father Egeus asks Theseus to rain down the Athenian punishment of death onto Hermia for disobeying him and refusing to marry Demetrius.
+Hermia's father, Egeus, asks Theseus to enforce the Athenian punishment of death on Hermia for disobeying him and refusing to marry Demetrius.
 Alienated from her own father, Hermia chooses self-exile from Athens in order to be with Lysander.
 This obviously alienates Hermia from her father's love.
 Helena, we could argue, is a prisoner of love, as she follows Demetrius into the woods and begs to be treated as his dog.
 She is also alienated from her friend Hermia by Demetrius's lack of love.
 She can't relate to Hermia's happiness and feels herself less worthy than she once did because of Demetrius's scorn.

 Lysander and Demetrius are enchanted and un-enchanted.

 This is kind of a backwards character revelation, or at least a twisted one, because Oberon's potion from the pansy turns the young men's feelings away from their natural feelings.
 Lysander is the only one given the remedy, so Demetrius is stuck in the enchantment, which is a complicated reason for him to love Helena.
-Cured of the pansy enchantment, Lysander is "revealed" to again love Hermia.
-Demetrius, still under the enchantment, has made a change for the better (at least as far as the plot is concerned) in falling in love with Helena, but this is more related to magic than to his personal character.
+Cured of the pansy enchantment, Lysander is revealed to again love Hermia.
+Demetrius, still under the enchantment, has made a change for the better (at least as far as the plot is concerned) by falling in love with Helena, but this is more related to magic than to his personal character.
 Further, the women are transformed into catty and petty creatures, though they are not enchanted.
-It's only when the right guys come back around to loving them that the girls seem "their old selves" again.
+It's only when the right guys come back around to loving them that the girls seem to be their old selves again.
 This is disconcerting, but ignored for the sake of the romance.